owenparsons/sae_network_analysis/README.md

 ## Future Updates

-More functionality will be added shortly, and a demo notebook will also be incorporated to showcase the capabilities of this research.
+More functionality will be added shortly.

 ## Last Updated

-This repository was last updated on **September 30, 2024**.
+This repository was last updated on **October 2, 2024**.